-- You must have federal direct loans (Direct Loans), Federal Family Education Loans (FFEL), or Perkins Loans consolidated into direct consolidation loan.
+- You must have federal direct loans (Direct Loans), Federal Family Education Loans (FFEL), or Perkins Loans consolidated into Direct consolidation loan.

 - Your application/claim must be submitted within three years of graduation or withdrawing from the school to file a claim

-- You must prove school misled you, deceived you, or violated state law relating to education services or your loan
+- You must prove the school misled you, deceived you, or violated state law relating to education services or your loan

 Also note, you can still apply if your loan is in default.